 Certificate I or Certificate II

-This course is available as an apprenticeship.
+This course is also available as a traineeship.

-Entrance requirements for apprenticeships
+Entrance requirements for traineeships

 You must be employed in a training contract by an appropriate organisation to study an apprenticeship or traineeship.